About Langtang Valley Trekking

 At Langtang, 3430m, the landscape begins to seem surreal.
 The whole valley is open on all sides and dry as a desert.
 The magnificent Langtang Lirung, 7246m, dominates the myriad of huge peaks.
 As we climb the final distance to Kyanjin Gompa, the mountain views seem to become more and more magnificent with each step.
 A knoll overlooking the village gives a 270 degree panoramic view of glaciers and 5000 meter snowy white peaks.
 At Kyanjin, 3870m, there is a monastery that is over 600 years old.
 Imagine the faith and determination it took to build this and survive the harsh winters around the same time Columbus discovered America.

-From Kyanjin Gompa there are two equally awesome peaks to climb, depending on your energy levels.
-The more challenging is Tsergo Ri, 4984m, a 6hr or 7hr round trip; the relatively easy one, Kyanjin Ri, 4773m, is a mere two to three hour excursion from Kyanjin Gompa.
+From Kyanjin Gompa there are two equally awesome peaks to climb, depending on your interests and energy levels.
+The more challenging is Tsergo Ri, 4984m, a 6hrs - 7hrs round trip; the relatively easy one, Kyanjin Ri, 4773m, is a mere two to three hour excursion from Kyanjin Gompa.
 We stay one more day in Kyangjin to explore the hills, ridges and glaciers around and then retrace the route back down the valley to Syabru Besi where we started out.

-Annapurna Foothills Treks recommends trekking in September and December or in March and May.
-This trek is also suitable for a winter (Christmas) Trek as the weather in this region is moderate.
-A summer-time trek can be quite wet and a little slippery, and you need to combat leeches, but as for the views, this trek takes you so close to the Himalaya that even during the rainy season, you get great views of the mountains that would be impossible on any other trek.
-Get in touch to know more about the trip, itinerary, time, private or group departures.
-Email us at email@example.com
+Annapurna Foothills Treks recommends trekking in September to December or in March to May.
+This trek is also suitable for a winter (Christmas and New Year) period as the weather in this region is moderate.
+A summer time trek can be quite wet and a little slippery, and you need to combat leeches, but as for the views, this trek takes you so close to the Himalaya that even during the rainy season, you get great views of the mountains that would be impossible on any other trek.
+Get in touch to know more about the trip, itinerary, travel guides, private or group departures.